dougy147/scitopdf/README.md

 Map your favorite keys combination (I use `Mod+S`) to `scitopdf $(xclip -o)` (or any other clipboard tool).
 Now, just highlight any title or DOI you come accross, press your keys, and you're all set for a read.

 That's full speed accessing your paper now.
-Close enough from speed of thought. (why am I selling that script so much?
-Ok, it's not absolute garbage, but...)
+Close enough from speed of thought 👍. (why am I selling that dumb script so much?)

 ### I love typing...